Music

 The Rutgers University Jazz Lab Big Band helps students learn about and train on the core library of standard Bop and Post-Bop repertoire essential to all jazz performers.
 Students acquire a critical appreciation of the history and evolution of the covered genres and the technical skills necessary to accurately perform the music and improvise in an authentic manner.

-Rutgers Chamber Jazz Ensembles
+Alternate Large Jazz Ensembles

-• Rutgers Mingus Ensemble
+• Rutgers Mingus Dynasty Ensemble

 • Scarlet Knight Jazz Trombone Ensemble

-• Jazz Afro Caribbean Ensemble
+• Afro World Jazz Ensemble

 • Super Sax Ensemble